 Pilot Project at Peace Village

-Peace Village in Quang Nam province has over 100 residents, including 26 special-needs children and, at any given time, 5 to 15 abandoned infants.
+Peace Village in Quang Nam province has over 100 residents, including over 20 special-needs children and nearly 50 other abandoned babies and children.

 There is a buzz of activity at Peace Village these days.
 Children are learning to read and brush their teeth and move their bodies.
 Smiles greet their teachers and words and laughter fill rooms that were silent.
 The existing staff has expressed astonishment at the focus and energy and emerging abilities of children from whom they had expected nothing.

 In the southern region of Quang Nam province, hundreds of special needs children languish at home without any schooling or therapy.